 Below is a simple sequence that converts.

 Welcome emails are the type of emails you receive when you sign up for a blog post update, newsletter, free downloads, etc online.
-It is an email that shows your gratitude to your subscribers for opt-in in to receive your emails.
+It is an email that shows your gratitude to your subscribers for opting-in in to receive your emails.

 It is an opportunity to get your subscribers to look forward to your next email.
-Welcome emails can get an open rate as high as 50%, which makes it more effective than newsletters.
+Welcome emails can have an open rate as high as 50%, which makes it more effective than newsletters.
 Also, customers who receive welcome emails are more likely to engage with a brand over the long term than those who do not.

 This is why you need to create an engaging welcome email that will leave your subscribers wanting more.
 Below is a sample welcome email from Sidecar.